 False accusations happen all the time in California sex crime cases.
 This includes cases of rape.
-A person may falsely blame another of the crime out of:
+An accuser may falsely blame another for the crime out of:

 - revenge, or

-It is always a defense, therefore, for the defendant to assert that he was unjustly blamed.
+It is always a defense, therefore, for you to assert that you were accused of rape and unjustly blamed.

 A rape conviction will have negative immigration consequences.